Lisa Haley (ice hockey)

-Lisa Haley (née Jordan, previously MacDonald; born 28 June 1973) is a Canadian ice hockey coach, currently serving as head coach of the Ryerson Rams women's ice hockey team and the Hungarian women's national team.
+Lisa Haley (née Jordan, previously MacDonald; born 28 June 1973) is a Canadian ice hockey coach, currently serving as head coach of the TMU Bold women's ice hockey team and the Hungarian women's national team.
 She is an assistant coach for the Toronto Six of the National Women's Hockey League (NWHL).
 In 2021, she was also named the senior vice president of hockey operations for the NWHL.

 Originally from Westville, Nova Scotia in Pictou County, among her achievements as a coach, she was part of the coaching staff for the Canadian national women's team that won the gold medal at the 2014 Sochi Winter Games.
 During the 2015–16 season, she served as the head coach for the Canada women's national under-18 ice hockey team, capturing a silver medal at the 2016 IIHF U18 Women's World Championship.
 Prior to the appointment, she captured gold as an assistant coach with Canada's National Women's Development Team at the 2015 Nations Cup.